 This ensures IA is appropriately applied at the correct stage, mitigating project risks of failing to achieve Initial and Main Gate approval and system accreditation.
 It also reduces financial exposure to the consequences of re-engineering technical security solutions.

 By following robust IA processes, the IA requirement can be optimised before an Invitation to Tender (ITT) is issued to potential suppliers, thus ensuring IA is considered in the proposal and appropriately costed and built into the design.

-At the other end of the scale, UOR projects and projects, where commercial-off-the-shelf (COTS) equipment is being procured without modification, do not require such a structured approach to IA.
-In these cases, the MOD is buying a product with the technical security already included, so there is little, if any, opportunity to add it in.
+At the other end of the scale, UCR projects and projects, where commercial-off-the-shelf (COTS) equipment is being procured without modification, do not require such a structured approach to IA.
+In these cases, the MOD is buying a product with technical security already included, so there is little if any, opportunity to add it in.

 The focus here relies on developing PACE processes and procedures that may modify the end users’ tactics, training and procedures.
 Hence, a simpler, less expensive approach is more appropriate – perhaps in these cases, just an RMADS is enough.

-An RMADS may well be the chosen medium but that will depend on the complexity of the system, the IA approach taken and the preference defined by the Accreditor.
+An SDMD may well be the chosen medium but that will depend on the complexity of the system, the IA approach taken, and the preference defined by the Accreditor.
 The decision is reached through an informed and considered process; it is not simply a forgone conclusion.